 IRIA were able to customise a solution for this client by:

 - Offering greater visibility of the condition of the racking via an independent inspection offering a full detailed report

-- Support an unknown brand of racking with a load chart assisting in compliance to the standard
+- Support an unknown brand of racking with a load chart assisting in compliance to the Australian Standard

-- Save the client from having to purchase more racking to replace the unsupported brand
+- Saving the client from having to purchase more racking to replace the unsupported brand

 - Access to expert racking safety knowledge

 “After being told by a racking supplier that the only way to obtain compliance on our unknown brand of racking was to replace it, we knew that we needed to look for a different solution.
 IRIA worked closely with us to understand our business requirements and the need to support a diverse range of racking brands.
 Specifically they were able to tailor a solution and offer the production of load charts, which negated the need to replace the racking.
 In addition we achieved compliance to the AS4084-12 Standard and gained a clear understanding of load capacity requirements.”